BiteTalk Live Create Recipe

 • Protein: Rotisserie chicken (dark + white meat)

-• Produce: Garlic (1 clove); optional parsley; lemon (or white wine vinegar)
+• Produce: Garlic (2 cloves); lemon (or white wine vinegar)

 • Dairy: Parmigiano-Reggiano, heavy cream, unsalted butter